 - Expenses that will be incurred by business within 18 months of application

 - Improvements that do not increase a building's footprint

 Eligible Business Expenses are those "incurred and unpaid" at the time of application or those that "will be due for payment" within 18 months of application.

 - SBA 504 Refinancing is now available to all SBA-eligible businesses.

 - Both the business and the commercial mortgage debt to be refinanced must be at least 2 years old.
 (The business expenses noted above that are part of the new cash out provision are treated differently).

 - 85% of the ORIGINAL debt must have been used to finance eligible 504 assets (commercial real estate, heavy equipment, machinery, closing costs).
 15% of the refinance amount could have been for other business purposes - working capital, inventory, etc. In other words, as long as 85% of the original commercial loan was used to purchase commercial property or equipment for the business then the current financing is eligible to be paid off.

 - The loan to be refinanced must be current (not more than 30 days past due) during the last 12 months.
 Loans that have been modified (including interest only modifications) or had deferments are eligible.
-All modifications or deferments had to happen before October 12th, 2011.

 - Business owners must have a minimum of 10% equity that can be equity in the real estate/building being financed or in other eligible collateral including any other 504 eligible asset, residences, other commercial property and equipment.